-Using the space at the Digital Media Lab, it's possible to record high-quality, professional audio for classwork or even publication!
+Using the space at the Digital Media and Innovation Lab, it's possible to record high-quality, professional audio for classwork or even publication!

 However, you might be asking yourself - how do I actually make a podcast?
 What do I need to plan ahead?
 What software do I use?
 How do I publish and share my podcast?
 We're here to help!